About

 The world of AI is in constant flux.
 Is there anything you are experimenting with or excited about on the horizon?

 We are excited to experiment with GPTs, creating custom GPTs for various tasks and digital twins and custom GPTs by role (such as a marketing specialist) that mirror and support IRL teams.
 We are curious to see if the AI assistants will uncover creative insights we have not considered.
 We're also looking forward to testing text-to-video tools as well as tools for editing longer-form videos into clips.
 For 2025 planning, we look forward to gaining insights into target audiences using synthetic focus groups.
-We're hearing that the latest model of ChatGPT will offer more capabilities and could come as soon as this fall.
-Then there is always interesting conversation speculating when the models will reach AGI (artificial general intelligence), when they equal or surpass human intelligence, can operate across domains, and can learn, improve, and solve problems independently.

 As for regulation, we are monitoring the New York Times vs. OpenAI lawsuit to see what is decided regarding attribution and copyright infringement.
 This case could lead to some interesting licensing agreements.
 Other regulations we'll watch include the EU AI Act and California's SB-1047 "Kill Switch" legislation.
 Again, we are always conservative and cautious when using client information due to data privacy and client confidentiality needs.